Skip to content

 This should be numbered as "1".

-When a parent section is marked as unnumbered, all child sections automatically inherit the unnumbered status.
+When a parent section is marked with data-no-toc or data-no-toc-counter, all child sections automatically inherit the status.